About

 1612874529_hulme+hippodrome+exterior.jpeg

-The Hulme Hippodrome is a Grade II listed theatre and music hall one mile outside Manchester City Centre.
+The Hulme Hippodrome is a Grade II listed theatre and music hall one mile south of Manchester city centre.

 Built alongside the the Hulme Playhouse in 1901 by the Broadhead theatre empire it operated as their headquarters: the circuit comprising 17 other venues across the North West which are now mostly lost.